| | | | |

 A Few Fun Strawberry Facts:

 Did you know that strawberries are the only fruit with seeds on the outside?
 Each berry can have around 200 seeds!
-They also aren’t technically berries—botanically speaking, they belong to the rose family.
+They also aren’t technically berries, botanically speaking, they belong to the rose family (the most delicious of the family).
 And despite their delicate appearance, strawberries are surprisingly rich in vitamin C and antioxidants, making them as nutritious as they are delicious.

 Variations: